getoutreach/epf/README.md

 [![Build Status](https://travis-ci.org/getoutreach/epf.png)](https://travis-ci.org/getoutreach/epf)

 Ember.js Persistence Foundation (epf) is a robust and stable framework for syncing client state with a persistent backend such as a REST API or socket connection.
-Defining characteristic of epf include:
+Defining characteristics of epf include:

 * Correctness is paramount.
 All other features, including performance, are important, but secondary.
 * Built around synchronization.
 Models are never locked and framework semantics assume updates are always coming in from a backend.